guozhuen/ResNet-Emotion-network/README.md

 ## Conclusion

 This project provides an implementation of emotion-driven image classification with CAM visualization.
-You can easily adapt the code to your dataset and tune the model for different applications in product design and emotion recognition.
+You can easily adapt the code to your dataset and tune the model for different applications in product design and emotion recognition.The source code for the ResNet-Emotion network is publicly available on Figshare https://doi.org/10.6084/m9.figshare.26789779.